hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-related-parent-intro.md

 ### Scope and usage
 KLGatewayChildrenRelatedParent is used to identify the relationship between a child and its parents.
 Citizen and relatedPerson resources for the parents should only be includes when and if, they are relevant for the child reporting.

 RelatedPerson.patient holds a reference to the child.
-ReleatedPerson.relationship holds a code that defines the kind of relationship e.g. 'parent' or 'mother'.
+ReleatedPerson.relationship holds a code that defines the kind of relationship.
+In this implementation guide the relationship is always 'PRN' for parent.

-It may be counterinituitive that this ressource does not have a cpr numer, or other identifier.
-However, the citizen ressource of the parent holds this information and references the relatedPerson ressource, so there is no need to repeat this information.
+It may be counter intuitive that this resource does not have a cpr identifier, or other identifier.
+However, the citizen resource of the parent holds this information and references the relatedPerson resource, so there is no need to repeat this information.

 ### Conversions between Danish information model and FHIR-profile